Anomaly induced transport from symmetry breaking in holography: Results for the conductivities

 \subsection{Results of the conductivities vs. $M$ for fixed chemical potentials}

-In this subsection we will show the results for the behavior of the conductivities as a function of $M/(\pi T)$ in two different cases: {\it i)} fixed non-vanishing chemical potentials, and {\it ii)}~vanishing chemical potentials.
+In this subsection we will show the results for the behaviour of the conductivities as a function of $M/(\pi T)$ in two different cases: {\it i)} fixed non-vanishing chemical potentials, and {\it ii)}~vanishing chemical potentials.